Great Wall Motor: Accusations of copied designs

-In 2006, Italian automaker Fiat has claimed that a Great Wall A-segment car, the Peri (Jing Ling in China), is a copy of its popular second generation Fiat Panda.
-A 2008 Turin court ruling substantiated the claim stating that the Great Wall Peri, “doesn't look like a different car but is a [Fiat] Panda with a different front end.”
-A copyright infringement case in Shijiazhuang, China, however, was rejected, with the court claiming that "consumers would not be confused between the two" as they are "clearly different, particularly the front and rear parts of the vehicles".
+In 2006, Italian automaker Fiat claimed that a Great Wall A-segment car, the Peri (Jing Ling in China), was a copy of its popular second generation Fiat Panda.
+A 2008 Turin court ruling substantiated the claim, stating that the Peri "doesn't look like a different car but is a Panda with a different front end."
+A copyright infringement case in Shijiazhuang, China, however, was rejected, with the court claiming that "consumers would not be confused between the two" as they were "clearly different, particularly the front and rear parts of the vehicles".

 Other Great Wall models were also inspired by products of foreign automakers.
 The Great Wall Florid looks like a Toyota ist, the Great Wall Sailor/SA220 resembles Nissan Frontier, the Great Wall Coolbear is essentially a copy of the first-generation Scion xB, and the original Great Wall Hover model looks like the Isuzu Axiom.